FujiwaraChoki/sagy/README.md

 ## Usage

-Sagy is a simple tool that runs in the background and listens to your keyboard inputs.
+Windows Intelligence is a simple tool that runs in the background and listens to your keyboard inputs.

 In order to first set it up, press `Ctrl + Space` to open the setup window.

 After you're done configuring the settings, close the window, and re-open the file.

-Now select some text and press `Ctrl + Space` again, to start using Sagy.
+Now select some text and press `Ctrl + Space` again, to start using Windows Intelligence.

 ## Contributing